top of page

 Infographic presenting best practices for online lectures.

-Keywords: engagement, recordings, storytelling, chunking
+Keywords: engagement, recordings, storytelling, chunking, video

 [*.pdf]